mohitpai/journey-optimizer.en/help/using/campaigns/get-started-experiment.md

 If the confidence intervals for two treatments are barely overlapping, this means that the two treatments have different conversion rates.
 But, if there is a lot of overlap between the confidence intervals for two treatments, then it is more likely that the two treatments have the same conversion rate.

-Adobe uses 95% (?)Anytime Valid Confidence Intervals, or Confidence Sequences, which means the results can be safely viewed at any time during the experiment.
+Adobe uses 95% Anytime Valid Confidence Intervals, or Confidence Sequences, which means the results can be safely viewed at any time during the experiment.

 ### 3. Understanding Lift